Excision of Skin Cancer

 Excision simply means “to cut out.”
-Excision surgery can be used to treat melanoma and non-melanoma.
+Excision surgery can be used to treat melanoma and non-melanoma skin cancer.
 Skin cancer excision surgery is also called “wide excision.”
 This is because the tumor is cut out together with some of the healthy skin around it.
 The healthy skin is called a margin.
 The reason for taking a margin is to remove any cancer cells that have spread into the surrounding tissue.

 The complexity of the excision depends on the tumor type, size, and location.
 The simplest and most common way to excise a tumor is a technique called elliptical excision.
 Skin cancer excision surgery and repair are more complicated for tumors on the scalp, foot, or other tricky places.

 After a tumor is excised, a pathologist will study the tissue that was removed.
 This is done to be certain that all the cancer cells are gone.